 5 years.
 15 venues.
 170 shows.
 Over 130,000 people getting involved.

-It’s time to celebrate Big Imaginations – on Friday 16 March we’re hosting our very first Big Imaginations Symposium.
-We want to share what we’ve learned over the last five years, share best practice, discuss brand new ideas, and enjoy some great art!
+This year Z-arts hosted the first Big Imaginations Symposium.
+We shared what we’d learned over the last five years, including best practice, discussing brand new ideas, and enjoying some great art!

 Chairing the Symposium Kate Cross, the inspirational director of the egg in Bath.
 With Kate at the helm, the egg has grown into one of the flagships of children’s theatre, challenging the ideas of what defines theatre for children and how art for young people is made and developed.